-Listed Buildings Guidance for Energy Performance Certificate.
+Listed Buildings Guidance for EPC.

 The subject of whether listed buildings do or do not require an Energy Performance Certificate is a common area of confusion and misunderstanding.